RajSinha77/TUI-Task/README.md

 # TUI-Task
 #Description :

-Analyze the provided dataset for two Cruise ships (Vessel 1 and 2) and develop a narrative explaining the performance trends (e.g.: efficiency, propulsion, power generation, etc.).
-This analysis can pertain to the vessel as a whole or its individual components.
-You can also select KPIs, based on international regulatory requirements for shipping.
+Analyzed the provided dataset for two Cruise ships (Vessels 1 and 2) and developed a narrative explaining the performance trends (e.g.: efficiency, propulsion, power generation, etc.).
+This analysis can pertain to the whole vessel or its components.
+The following code.pynb and code.html contains quick KPIs review.
+For quick review, use code.html file.

 #Requirements